Project FRESH - Farmer's Market Nutrition Program

 WIC Project FRESH – Farmers’ Market Nutrition Program

-The program was started in 1986 in several states across the country.
+The Farmers’ Market Nutrition Program (FMNP) is known in Michigan as Project FRESH and administrated by the WIC (Women, Infants, and Children) program.
+WIC Project FRESH started in 1986 in several states across the country.
 In 1988, Congress authorized a three-year demonstration project to test the concept in 10 states.
-The project's success led Congress to enact the WIC Farmers' Market Nutrition Act of 1992 (P.L.102-314).
-Project FRESH was administered by the Michigan Department of Agriculture as a federal pilot in FY'89 and FY'90.
-After a two-year hiatus, on June 1, 1993, the program was transferred to the Michigan Department of Community Health, where it remains today.
+WIC Project FRESH was administered by the Michigan Department of Agriculture as a federal pilot in Fiscal Years 1989 and 1990.
+The project's success led Congress to enact the Farmers' Market Nutrition Act of 1992 (P.L.102-314).
+The program was transferred to the Michigan Department of Health and Human Services (formerly known as Michigan Department of Community Health) in November of 1992 where it remains today.

 How Do WIC Project FRESH Coupons Work?